DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

     In this case, if the application attempts to create an object, such as a ring or memory pool in socket 0, it fails.
     To avoid this issue, it is recommended that the -- socket-mem option be used instead of the -m option.

-*   These pages can be located anywhere in physical memory, and, although the Intel® DPDK EAL will attempt to allocate memory in contiguous blocks, it is possible that the pages will not be contiguous.
+*   These pages can be located anywhere in physical memory, and, although the DPDK EAL will attempt to allocate memory in contiguous blocks, it is possible that the pages will not be contiguous.
 In this case, the application is not able to allocate big memory pools.

 The socket-mem option can be used to request specific amounts of memory for specific sockets.